 Towards New Frontiers of Therapy

-These discoveries, published in the latest issue of Journal of Sport and Exercise Psychology (I'll link them here) could have revolutionary implications.
+These findings, published in the latest issue of Journal of Sport and Exercise Psychology (I'll link them here) could have revolutionary implications.
 They have great potential for treating cognitive decline, stress, anxiety and conditions such as ADHD and Alzheimer.
 Yes, that's right, our breath could one day help fight these diseases.

 Think about it next time you take a deep breath.
 I don't know, sometimes you have something on the tip of your tongue and you can't get it out.